-In a climate of diminishing funding, health programmes are increasingly asked to demonstrate their effectiveness.
+In a climate of diminishing funding, health programmes are increasingly being asked to demonstrate their effectiveness.
 Evaluation is a powerful tool to assess the social and economic impacts, and to learn what works and why.
-Our expertise and track record in the area of evaluation makes us well-equipped to evaluate your work.
+Our expertise and track record in the area of evaluation make us well-equipped to evaluate your work.

 KIT uses mixed methods in design, data collection and analysis.
 We pay special attention to using the most suitable models, frameworks and tools and to assist our clients in translating findings into action.